totuma87/Chang-Martinez-B-and-Velasco-2020-/README.md

 iii) Master_Scenario_Waves.m --> Do-file that solves the CARES Act application

 **Citation**

-If you use these files, please cite as
-Chang, R., Martinez, H., and Velasco, A. (2020) Pandemics, Incentives, and Economic Policy: A Dynamic Model
+If you use these files, please don't forget to cite as Chang, R., Martinez, H., and Velasco, A. (2020) Pandemics, Incentives, and Economic Policy: A Dynamic Model